alpha-yadav/DSA/readme.md

 Remember to handle edge cases such as when one or both nodes are not present in the tree.
 The examples above provide a basic framework; you might need to add error handling and input validation for a production-ready implementation.

+#  Graph
+Please provide me with the data or equation you would like me to graph.
+I need information about the function or data points to create a graph.
+For example, tell me:

+* **The equation of a function:**  e.g., y = x² + 2x - 3
+* **A set of data points:** e.g., (1, 2), (2, 4), (3, 6)
+* **The type of graph:** e.g., line graph, scatter plot, bar chart, etc.

+Once you provide this information, I can help you graph it.